Welcome To The

 Photo: Arkansas County Staff Chair Chuck Capps discusses Phaucett irrigation with a local farmer.

-Photo: Vine-ripened produce was harvested just hours before coming to the Arkansas County Farmers Market.
+Photo: Vine ripened produce at the Arkansas County Farmers Market.